stephaneVercouillieBMID/slate/source/jose.html.md

 <ol>
   <li>Compute the ASCII value of the encoded JWE Header to get the Additional Authenticated Data (AAD).
 Its value will be used later to encrypt the payload.</li>
   <li>Encrypt the payload with the encryption algorithm defined by the <i>"enc"</i> parameter.
-The algorithm takes as input four strings: the CEK, the AAD and the Initialization Vector which were computed in the previous steps, plus the payload.
+The algorithm takes as input four strings: the CEK, the AAD and the JWE Initialization Vector which were computed in the previous steps, plus the payload.
 The JWE Ciphertext value and Authentication Tag value are provided as outputs.
   <li>Base64url-encode the JWE Ciphertext.</li>
   <li>Base64url-encode the JWE Authentication Tag.</li>
   <li>Assemble the final representation by concatenating the five strings, and separate them with period ('.') characters.
 An example of a JWE object is given below.</li>